 Go to Applications | Open Pit | Set Face Angle.

 In this example, the fault is deeping 72 degrees to the NE.
 Remember the deep angle is the angle between horizontal plane and the fault plane at the measurement point.

 We need to project the 3D string on a plane below the surface at the fault deep angle of 72 degrees.
 From visualization point of view it may be useful to extend the fault plane at some height above the surface.

 Tun off all objects, except the 3d string faultsplST in the Sheets tab on the left of Design window.
 Click on the line (select object by clicking on it) to make it active.
 It will turn yellow.

 Click anywhere on the empty space in Design window to deactivate any previously leftover commands.

 Then click on the string to make it activate.
 It will turn yellow.

 Type 1900 as the Target Elevation of the plane you wish to extend the fault to.
 Press OK.

 Back in Design window, click near the selected line on the left side.
 A new string will appear on the right.

-If you wish to extend the fault above the surface up in the air, select the 3D string again by clicking on it, type pro, and in the appeared dialogue type u in Projection cell, press OK, Type 2800 in Target Elevation cell, press OK.
+Though the fault boundary with terrain is the intersection line, you should extend the imaginary part of the fault above the surface up in the air to provide enough fault face portion for intersection with the terrain.
+Select the 3D string again by clicking on it, type pro, and in the appeared dialogue type u in Projection cell, press OK, Type 2800 in Target Elevation cell, press OK.